Active Restoration of Lost Audio Signals Using Machine Learning and Latent Information: ARLAS: Active Restoration of Lost Audio Signals

 \subsection{Halftone-based Compression and Reconstruction (HCR)}

 In the field of bit-rate reduction, or data compression, the Lempel–Ziv (LZ) or its variant, the Lempel–Ziv–Welch (LZW), are popular methods.
 However, they are slow and prone to failure if data corruption occurs, as in our case, there were more than 700 samples deleted from the audio signal.
 Therefore, finding a compression method that is more immune to data corruption and can provide heavy compression and good approximate reconstruction is desired.
 Hence, the proposed HCR is meant to exploit the halftoning for this purpose.
-The algorithm this work adapts is that of \textit{Floyd Steinberg}, which applies error forward diffusion~\cite{Floyd76}.
+The algorithm this work adopts is that of \textit{Floyd Steinberg}, which applies error forward diffusion~\cite{Floyd76}.
 The rationale behind conceiving the notion of HCR is that the embedding of data in the least significant bits (LSB) of a bit-stream, necessitates dealing with binary data.
-Let the original audio sampled data be denoted by the vector $\overrightarrow{v} \in \mathbb{R}$, which is then transformed into a matrix $\in \mathbb{R}^2$ with suitable dimensions whose automatic estimation is outside of the scope of this work, see equation~\ref{eq1}.
+Let the original audio sampled data be denoted by the vector $\overrightarrow{v}$ ($\forall v_i \in\mathbb{R}$), which is then transformed into a matrix $\textbf{D}$ where $v_{xy}\in \textbf{D} _ {n,m}$ (the $x$-th row and $y$-th column in $\textbf{D}$).
+The matrix $\textbf{D}$ is filled column-wise with suitable dimensions whose automatic estimation is outside of the scope of this work, see equation~\ref{eq1}.

-The matrix $D(x,y)$ is then passed to the dithering phase using Floyd Steinberg algorithm, which results in a binary matrix (as seen in Fig.~\ref{fig1}b) that could be partially inverted.
+The matrix $\textbf{D}$ (remapped to 8bit unsigned integers) is then passed to the dithering phase using Floyd Steinberg algorithm, which results in a binary matrix (as seen in Fig.~\ref{fig1}b) that could be partially inverted.
 This contributes to the heavy compression that we obtain.
 For instance, the original audio sampled data and the resulting compressed vector pertaining to Fig.~\ref{fig1}b (vectorized), show the following properties: Original Audio (1316019 | \textbf{10.04 MB} | Byte) and its corresponding compressed vector (1316019 | \textbf{1.26 MB} | Binary), for the length, size and type, respectively.
 The error diffusion algorithm exploits the optical system of the human eye which acts as a low-pass filter removing all high frequencies resulting in the illusion of perceiving a dithered image (only binary) as a continuous tone image.
 Hence, it follows from such notation that in order to partially inverse the dithering operation we need to apply a low-pass filter to attenuate high frequencies (in our case, we choose a 2D Gaussian filter as in Eq.~\ref{eq2} with a kernal size $ = 2\times \lfloor 2\times\sigma \rfloor+1 $).